Application Deadline: April 17th, 2023

 Please note that selection criteria for attendance at the workshop will be similar to that for regular Cold Spring Harbor courses.
 Limited financial support is available but will not influence the selection process.

-Nicola Allen, Salk Institute for Biological Studies
+Nicola Allen, The Salk Institute for Biological Science

-Mustafa Sahin, Harvard Medical School/Boston Children's Hospital
+Mustafa Sahin, Boston Children's Hospital

-Cindy Schumann, University of California Davis MIND Institute
+Cynthia Schumann, University of California Davis MIND Institute

-Carla Shatz, Stanford University
+Nirao Shah, Stanford University

-Sarah Spence, Harvard Medical School/Boston Children's Hospital
+Sarah Spence, Boston Children's Hospital / Harvard University

 Support & Stipends: